HrushikeshVazurkar/BDA-2/README.md

 # BDA-2
-Bayesian Linear Regression in INLA
+Bayesian Linear Regression in INLA to predict housing prices.